bukbukXiu/ManjaroProAudio/README.md

 ```shell
 yay -S qpwgraph
 ```
+Reboot!
 That should give you everything you need to get up and running.
 I consider Pipewire ready for primetime at this point.
 In the unlikely event you need to switch back:
 ```shell
 yay -S manjaro-pulse
 ```
-Again, say 'yes' to removing conflicts.
+Again, say 'yes' to removing conflicts (and then reboot).

 ## Full In-depth Guide